ocupop/hawaiitax/src/_staff/shayna-noble.md

   </strong>UH-West Oahu, Bachelors in Business Administration with a
   concentration in Accounting</p><p><strong>Experience:</strong>&nbsp;Prior to joining HiAccounting, Shayna worked at a local CPA firm for almost twelve years.
-Shayna recently earned her Enrolled Agent's license and has tax experience working with clients in various industries including food service, general contracting and retail.</p><p><strong>Fun Fact:</strong> Shayna enjoys spending time at the beach with family and friends.</p>
+Shayna has recently earned her Enrolled Agent's license and has tax experience working with clients in various industries including food service, general contracting and retail.</p><p><strong>Fun Fact:</strong> Shayna enjoys spending time at the beach with family and friends.</p>